psathyrella/partis/docs/subcommands.md

 ### merge-paired-partitions

 Refine the separate single-chain partitions (igh, igk, igl) using heavy/light pairing information (e.g. from 10x single cell data).
+Runs automatically after partitioning if `--paired-loci` is set -- this action is for running only the merge step on an existing paired output dir.
 Details [here](paired-loci.md).

 ### get-selection-metrics